 01 of 05

 A lot of space limited gardeners have a problem with where to plant a strawberry bed.
 How about under a row of eggplants?
-They will still get plenty of sun under there and they’ll even help get the eggplants propped up, when they are heavy with fruits.
-This also solves the problem of thinning out plants, since you’ll need to remove a few next year, to plant a new vegetable, like kale, in the row.
+They will still get plenty of sun under there and they’ll even help keep the eggplants propped up and standing tall, when they are heavy with fruits.
+This also solves the problem of thinning out the plants in your strawberry bed, since you’ll need to remove a few next year, to plant a new vegetable, like kale, in the row.

 02 of 05